mozilla-services/socorro/docs/crashstorage/elasticsearch.rst

   --resource.elasticsearch.elasticsearch_index
     an index format to pull crashes from elasticsearch (use datetime's strftime format to have daily, weekly or monthly indexes)
     (default: socorro%Y%W)

+  --resource.elasticsearch.elasticsearch_shards_per_index
+    number of shards to set in newly created indices.
+Elasticsearch default is 5.
+    (default: 10)

   --resource.elasticsearch.elasticsearch_timeout
     the time in seconds before a query to elasticsearch fails